 The cards below offer some of the best introductory deals and perks available.
 As you check them out, however, don’t focus solely on signup bonuses.
 Also think about how much you spend monthly.
 If it’s enough to regularly accumulate free flights or other perks from an airline you’re loyal to, hop aboard.
 But if you tend to fly whoever’s cheapest, don’t pull out the plastic often, or most important, regularly find yourself paying interest on unpaid monthly balances, wave goodbye to these cards.
 The annual fees and interest charges will quickly offset any potential perks.

 This piece of plastic made the top of our list for one reason: transferable points.
 The Chase Sapphire Preferred card is ideal for travelers who are not loyal to a particular airline but want a way to earn free airfare and lodging.
 Points can be transferred at full value to a number of different airline mileage programs, including British Airways Executive Club, Southwest Airlines Rapid Rewards, United MileagePlus, and Virgin Atlantic Flying Club, to name a few.
-You can earn 40,000 points, the equivalent of $500 cash or one free round-trip ticket, if you make $4,000 in purchases within three months of activating the card.
+You can earn 80,000 points if you make $4,000 in purchases within three months of activating the card.
 Authorizing a second cardholder on your account within that period will earn you an extra 5,000 points.

 Of course, with airline credit cards, there’s always and catch, and it’s usually the APR.
 The Chase Sapphire Preferred card has an introductory APR of 15.99 percent, which means you’ll want to be sure you can pay off your balance in full each month, or the card could wind up costing you more than it gives back.